Can you Freeze Tomatoes?

 Concerns with Freezing Tomatoes

-Tomatoes may be frozen either whole, sliced, chopped, or puréed.
+Tomatoes may be frozen either whole, sliced,

 You can freeze raw tomatoes, cooked tomatoes, tomato juice, tomato sauce or most any other recipe that you may have added them into.
 No matter what state they were when they went into the freezer, just be sure to use them in a cooked (or reheated) recipe once removed from the freezer.
 When fresh tomatoes have been frozen, their structure breaks down leaving a mushy texture that’s unappealing in any recipe calling for fresh tomatoes.

 Select firm yet ripe tomatoes to freeze.

 Remember, the freezer can’t fix any damaged, spoiled, underripe or overripe tomatoes.

 You want to release any dirt or bacteria on the surface, so place the tomatoes under running water and then gently rub them dry.
 Don’t let the tomatoes sit in a pan of water or use any soap to wash them since contaminated water could possibly enter the fruit through the stem area.